 The 8/32 Basic System and its memory expansions must always be mounted in a cabinet that is equipped with a blower and plenum.
 It must be configured as shown in Figure 3.
 These chassis do not have chassis fans.
-178 mm and 356 mm (7" and 14") chassis with fans are not to be used.
-When 178 mm (7") I/O chassis without fans are to be mounted in this cabinet, they must be installed in positions where duct covers are located (see Figure 3).
+(Seven inch and 14 inch chassis with fans are not to be used.)
+When 7 inch I/O chassis without fans are to be mounted in this cabinet, they must be installed in positions where duct covers are located (see Figure 3).